Introduction to Community Care

 3.1.3 General or specific

 A duty may also be either general or specific.
 A general duty is one which is owed to a group or class of people, as opposed to a specific duty, which is owed towards an individual.
-In general, it is more difficult for authorities to avoid a duty towards an individual and it is easier to bring a challenge against an authority which has failed to discharge such a duty.
+In general, it is more difficult for trusts to avoid a duty towards an individual and it is easier to bring a challenge against a trust which has failed to discharge such a duty.

 Powers are discretionary.
 A discretionary power is often signaled by the use of the word 'may' in the legislation.
 The full extent of the obligation on a trust in exercising a power will depend on the exact wording of the legislation and the individual circumstances of the case.